Most Recent UFO Sightings in Wisconsin

 There are several UFO reporting sites for Wisconsin, most of which are national sites.
 These include

-- MUFON, which is still the premium website for reporting UFOs and offers state by state reporting
+- MUFON, which is still the premium website for reporting UFOs and offers a map of UFO reports/sightings.

 - National UFO Reporting Center for Wisconsin

-- UFOWisconsin.com website, which appears to have stopped archiving reports, but still has a public database dating from 1897 - 2009 (View downloadable video of UFO)
+- UFOWisconsin.com website, which appears to have stopped archiving reports, but still has a public database dating from 1897 to 2009 (View downloadable video of UFO).